afpangestu/Parabank-Automation-Testing/README.md

 - **Java**: The primary programming language used for writing the test automation code.

 - **Selenium**: A popular open-source framework for automating web browser interactions and testing.

+- **Gherkin**: A plain-text language that uses keywords to define test scenarios in a structured way, making them easy to read and understand.

-- **TestNG**: A popular and most widely used testing framework for Selenium automation.
+- **JUnit 5**: A widely-used testing framework for Java applications, used to run and manage test cases.

 - **ChromeDriver**: The WebDriver implementation for Google Chrome, enabling Selenium to automate Chrome browser actions.